Free-LLM/free-llm.github.io/index.md

 This initiative exists to build a **fully open-source AI ecosystem** — from training algorithms to infrastructure to pre-trained models — developed transparently and owned by the community.

+Importantly, our distributed network is designed to operate a **single community-governed model and service**.
+It is not a general-purpose public computing platform.
+Governance for training data, ethics, safeguards, and bias will be handled by a community process when the model reaches maturity.

 ---

 ## Mission